FarronF/limerick-council-meetings/meetings/2021/03/22-Virtual Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 5th February 2021.md

 *Programme for Government,* which mentioned the Coonagh to Knockalisheen Road, and that

-a third of the project budget had already been spent on a number of enabling works with--- 2
+a third of the project budget had already been spent on a number of enabling works with
+---
+2

 contractors now waiting at the starting line to begin the road proper.
 He pointed out that the